 As I grew older, I spent my vacation periods trading one of my fathers accounts.
 This was when my education truly began.
 It has been said that to truly master something you need to put in 10,000 hours into learning the subject.
 For trading, the only way to accomplish this is spending time in front of the charts.
 There is only so many times you can learn about different candle patterns and strategies, but unless and until you spent time in front of the screen and put these techniques and strategies into practice, it is all useless.

 I spent most of my vacation periods in my teenage years doing this.
-I wasn’t particularly successful, but neither was incredibly unsuccessful.
+I wasn’t particularly successful, but neither was hugely unsuccessful.
 Monetary wise I was probably in a small drawdown, but nothing of significance.
 It was after I turned 16 did things really start to get interesting.
 My father sent me to Traderhouse, which was a trading room set up not far from where we lived, where I could trade in the same room as professional traders.
 This was an amazing experience for me.

 As time went on, I completed my studies and went into further education.
 Finished my degree in Banking followed swiftly by a masters, and went into the corporate world.
 However deep down I knew I was not built for the corporate environment, and after 7 years, I packed up and went full time trading.